Penn offers Zoom as a video conferencing tools for instruction. All Wharton students, faculty, and staff have access to the service.

 - When: Set the start time, duration, and Time Zone.

 Recurring meetings can be checked or unchecked.
 Be sure to fill in the proper class start and end dates:

 Use the single arrow to page through the months, and the double arrow to page through the years.

 - Registration: Since all of your students will have Penn Zoom accounts we recommend you leave Registration unchecked.
 If you check it your Zoom meeting will require people to register ahead of time.
 More details about this can be found here.

 - Passcode - We recommend that you require a Passcode for your meetings.
 Most attendees won't need to manually enter the code as it will be part of the URL included in the meeting invite.

 - Waiting Room - The Zoom Waiting Room gives you the ability to preview the attendees before they enter the meeting.
 This will make your meeting more secure, but it does require someone admit each student (either one by one or in bulk).

-- Require authentication to join - [Note: as of 9/22/21, Zoom has confirmed this feature is temporarily unavailable in their LTI Pro integration; they are working on restoring it.]
-You can limit participants to your meeting to either Penn Zoom users or Zoom users in general.
-Selecting either option will require participants to log in using the proper Zoom credentials.
+- Require authentication to join - You can limit participants to your meeting to either Penn Zoom users or Zoom users in general.
+Selecting either option will require participants to log in using their Penn Zoom credentials.